 International accounting standards do change on an irregular basis.
 Good accountant should keep track of the changes of IAS and also of local legislation.

-To say just, “yes, I have a knowledge of the standards”, would not help you much, however, because this question have typically a second part.
-If you said you knew the standards by memory, they would ask you something about them, for example, “explain the latest changes to IAS”.
+To say just, “yes, I have a knowledge of the standards”, would not help you much, however, because the question can often have a second part.
+They can ask you to elaborate on the latest changes to IAS, or to local legislation.

-Employers should know (and sometimes they really do know) that the accounting standards represent a complex and wide issue.
-While they can give you a practical question, they should not ask you something like, “tell me the content of IAS 19″.
+Employers should know (and sometimes they really do) that the accounting is a complex and ever-evolving field.
+They can give you a practical question, but they should not ask you to tell them the content of IAS 19, or something similar.

-Good accountant should be able to find what they need for their job.
-But it is impossible to know everything.
-You should convince them that you have a good source (for example here) to check IAS (or IFSR) and to quickly find the correct and updated information.
+Good accountant should have an ability of finding what they need to find.
+Tell the interviewers that you have a good source (for example here) to check IAS (or IFSR), and the local legislation for the most recent updates.